 Integration of ERS into ESCP’s mission, governance, strategy and current operations

-- We have answered the “Baromètre de la transition écologique [PDF - FR]”, which gives an overview of our current sustainability policies and processes.
+If you would like to read more about sustainability at ESCP, we have answered the “Baromètre de la transition écologique”, which gives a comprehensive overview of our current sustainability policies and processes, as of July 2020.

 Integration of ethics, responsibility and sustainability in the School’s educational offerings